averyvery/hieroglyph/README.md

 - The current directory for destination path

 Usually, I just run <code>hieroglyph FontName</code> from the directory my glyphs are in.

+To generate an example directory of glyphs into the current directory, just run:

+	hieroglyph example

+This should help you get started.

 ## Making Glyphs